 But it requires much more than simply blasting out an email to everyone on your list.

 Tools such as MailChimp have developed over the years to use AI to suggest products to these customers.

 Email is more than design and delivery; it’s about customer and business insight and segmentation tools to pinpoint those customers to send the right offer to.

 Ecommerce product photographer

 One of the biggest investments an e-commerce retailer will make is in product photography.

 There’s a saying in fashion; a fashion picture isn’t a picture of a dress, it’s a picture of the woman who wears it.

-In other words, if you want to sell products online those products must be shot with real models wearing the clothing.
+In other words, if you want to sell products, retailers must shoot online those products with real models wearing the clothing.